Generic name: voxelotor

 - Take Oxbryta exactly as your healthcare provider tells you.

-- Your healthcare provider may also prescribe hydroxyurea during your treatment.
+- Your healthcare provider may also prescribe a medicine called hydroxyurea during treatment with Oxbryta.

-- If you forget to take a dose, skip that dose and return to your normal dosing schedule the next day.
+- If you or your child miss a dose, or if the entire dose is not taken, skip that dose and return to your normal dosing schedule the next day.

 Oxbryta side effects